jacobmstein/cs1302-phased-list/README.md

   requirements, this requirement is all or nothing.

   **NOTE:** The [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide)
-  includes instructions on how to use the `checkstyle` program to check your code for compliance on Odin.
+  includes instructions on how to use the `check1302` program to check your code for compliance on Odin.

 * **In-line Documentation (10 points):** Code blocks should be adequately documented